 Even with all the risks, it might also be your best option.

-Borrowing from family has the advantage of flexible repayment terms, low or no interest, and maybe even being able to defer payments and pay it off later.
-There’s also the stigma and embarrassment of asking for a loan and the risk of not being able to pay it back though.
+Borrowing from family has the advantage of flexible repayment terms, low or no interest, and maybe even being able to defer payments and pay them off later.
+There’s also the stigma and embarrassment of asking for a loan and the risk of not being able to pay it back, though.

 Let’s look first at five questions to ask yourself before asking for a loan.
 Then I’ll share four steps to asking family for a loan that will put everyone at ease.